EkaSulistyawan/EkaSulistyawan/README.md

 -->

 ### Who am I? 🙋
 🎓 On-going Master student on 🔧💉 Biomedical Engineering x 💻🧠 Information Science.
-I am standing at the edge of imaging modalities, 🔦🔊 the photoacoustics!
+I am standing at the edge of imaging modalities, 🔦🔊 the photoacoustics and ultrasound!
 Now you know what should be expected 😅 biology, signal processing, machine, and code.
 Hey!
 But I did bioinformatics before 🧬, some fancy codes with DNA.

 Anyway, I am so eager with coding projects!
 You may find the repo 汚い coz I put things like a personal diary 😅.